bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 ### Enum.values()

-Recently we changed the traditional Java’s <code>Enum.values()</code> to be a property: <code>Enum.values</code>, but now we are rolling this change back, because there’s an unpleasant corner case: a constant in an enum may be named <code>values</code>, and there’s no way to access one of the two then.
-We considered different options, and decided that changing <code>values</code> back to a function is the cleanest.
+Recently we changed the traditional Java’s `Enum.values()` to be a property: `Enum.values`, but now we are rolling this change back, because there’s an unpleasant corner case: a constant in an enum may be named `values`, and there’s no way to access one of the two then.
+We considered different options, and decided that changing `values` back to a function is the cleanest.
-So, the <code>values</code> property is now deprecated, and <code>values()</code> function — un-deprecated.
+So, the `values` property is now deprecated, and `values()` function — un-deprecated.
 ### Visibilities and scoping rules

 We are cleaning up and fixing minor issues in visibilities and scoping rules, so